home-assistant/home-assistant.io/source/_components/homeworks.markdown

 Only a subset of the Homeworks system is supported - lights and keypads.

-There is another component [lutron](/components/lutron/) which controls the Lutron RadioRA 2 system.
+Lutron has created many systems over the years each with their own unique interfacing protocol.
+There are three Homeworks systems - QS, Series 4 & 8, and original.
+This platform is only for Series 4 & 8.
+There is another component [lutron](/components/lutron/) which handles Lutron RadioRA 2 systems.

 ## {% linkable_title Configuration %}